lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 9. Six and trois, a man to be brought from the adversary’s ace point, as far as he will go, for a gammon or for a hit.

-10. Six and quatre, a man to be brought from the adver- sary’s ace point, as far as he will go, for a gammon or for a hit.
+10. Six and quatre, a man to be brought from the adversary’s ace point, as far as he will go, for a gammon or for a hit.

 11. Six and cinque, a man to be carried from the adversary’s ace point, as far as he can go, for a gammon or a hit.

-12. Cinque and quatre, a man to be carried from the adver- sary’s ace point, as far as he can go, for a gammon or for a hit.
+12. Cinque and quatre, a man to be carried from the adversary’s ace point, as far as he can go, for a gammon or for a hit.

 13. Cinque trois, to make the trois point in his table, for a gammon or for a hit.